How to spy on a property (getter or setter) with Jasmine

 }

-is part of the property descriptor and this person
+spyOnProperty works as get binds a method to the property, get is part of the property descriptor and this person literal could be defined as:

 var person = Object.defineProperties({}, {